-Developing a Shell Plugin for SAP Fiori Launchpad on SAP Cloud Platform, Cloud Foundry environment with SAP Business Application Studio
+Developing a Shell Plugin for SAP Fiori Launchpad Service on SAP BTP (Multi-Cloud Environment) with SAP Business Application Studio

 Developers can extend the functionality of SAP Fiori Launchpad using Shell Plugins.
 The concept of plugins allows SAP Fiori implementers to hook into the Launchpad Shell and add new elements like menu items, custom footers, header extensions and many more.

-In this blog post I will show you how to extend your SAP Fiori Launchpad on SAP Cloud Platform, Cloud Foundry environment via a HTML5 Application/Shell Plugin managed by SAP Cloud Platform, Cloud Foundry environment.
+In this blog post I will show you how to extend your SAP Fiori Launchpad on SAP BTP (Multi-Cloud Environment) via a HTML5 Application/Shell Plugin managed by SAP BTP (Multi-Cloud Environment).

 In this example we will add a button to the SAP Fiori Launchpad header, which opens a pop-up with some basic information.

-Following steps are necessary to deploy your shell plugin successfully to SAP Cloud Platform, Cloud Foundry environment.
+Following steps are necessary to deploy your shell plugin successfully to SAP BTP (Multi-Cloud Environment).

 1. Open the SAP Business Application Studio

-Open the SAP Business Application Studio in your SAP Cloud Platform, Cloud Foundry Subaccount.
+Open the SAP Business Application Studio in your SAP BTP (Multi-Cloud Environment) Subaccount.

 Create a new Dev Space and select “SAP Fiori” for application type and click on the created item header afterwards.